 For 20-minute paper proposals or lecture recitals, abstracts of no more than 250 words should be sent by email to Dr Ian Pace at email@example.com .
 Themed sessions should include abstracts of no more than 250 words for each paper, and 150 words on the session as a whole.
 Please include the following for all speakers/participants: name, institutional affiliation, email address, and any AV requirements on a separate cover sheet (Microsoft Word or PDF only please).
 Organisers of themed sessions should submit a brief overview, together with individual abstracts; proposals for lecture recitals should include full details of the proposed performance, and any relevant instrumental of A/V requirements in their cover sheet.

-closing date for receipt of proposals is 15 March 2020.
+The closing date for receipt of proposals is September 6th 2021.

 If you are presenting a paper, you will be eligible to apply for an SMA Student Travel Bursary to help cover the costs of travel and accommodation.
 Further details on the bursaries can be found here.